BryanBenattou/bryanbenattou/README.md

 ## 🚀 What I’m Working On
 - Scaling an e-bike brand doing multiple six figures per month
 - Building a SaaS product for tradespeople
+- Writing a brand audit application
 - Learning full-stack development

 ## 📈 What I Do